 It isn’t me — it’s what happened to me.
 As I am relieved of my stress, I am relieved of my life-long compulsions.
 Things in my life are much clearer now due to the “clearing away” of the never-ending panic and drama that always surrounds those feelings.

 Scapegoating & Triangulation

 It is important to note that my mom was my physical and emotional abuser from childhood.
-But, going back a little farther, my mom experienced tragedy and trauma while barely a teenager.
+But, going back a little farther, she grew up in an alcoholic home and experienced a great tragedy when her father was shot and killed while she was barely a teenager.
 Those events shaped the rest of her life and affected all those around her.
 I realized when I was about 14 or 15 years old that there was something seriously out of balance with my mom.
 I tried to point this out but no one responded positively or perhaps they believed there was nothing anyone could do about it.
 We all know the stigma attached to mental health by our society.

 Scapegoating – Singling out one child, employee or member of a group of peers for unmerited negative treatment or blame.